mshahriarnihal/QuizCollege/README.md

 - To make it actually work, I have also added some additional class to the end of the CSS file (for ex: "leaderboard-glass," "@Keyframes leaderboard-fadein," ".fancy-leaderboard-list" etc).

 - Next, I am going to wrap everything up, write an overview for the final (mergerd project 2 + project 3) project, re-deploy on heroku and add the ip address of the heroku app to MongoDB.

+### Project Closure: Deployment on Heroku , Connecting Heroku App to MongoDB, and Finishing Touch
+**Author**: Mubasshir Al Shahriar
+**Date, Time**: July 28, ~09:41 p.m.

+- Finally we have reached our goal.
+- I have set the accessing IP address for my MongoDB cluster0 to 0.0.0.0/0 to ensure proper access from heroku app
+- I have deployed everything on heroku successfully after ensuring the final touch and revise for all files and set up the MongoURI and JWT correctly.
+- After deployment, I have run the webapp several times, tested, and made sure everything is working perfectly.
+- Thanks if you reached here skimming or reading or anyhow.
+Big thanks to my group partner Md Akram Hossain for his valuable time and kind cooperation.
+Also, thanks to our instructor Professor Nikola Baci for kind support and valuable guidances.